jqbaena/wastewatchers-frontend/README.md

 # Watch Waste
+## Description
-App with the purpose of helping you to be conscious about the amount of waste you are generating in a period of time.
+This project is meant to be the front-end of and app made with react.
+The purpose of this application is helping you to be conscious about the amount of waste you are generating in a period of time.
 User can log the waste is generating every day and watch the waste generated.

 ## User Stories